 The Kansas Cooperative Fish and Wildlife Research Unit opened in October 1991 at Kansas State University in Manhattan.
-The opening of the Unit was the culmination of several years of hard work by the university, the U.S. Fish and Wildlife Service, and Kansas Department of Wildlife and Parks.
+The opening of the Unit was the culmination of several years of hard work by the university, the U.S. Fish and Wildlife Service, and Kansas Department of Wildlife, Parks and Tourism.
 Dr. Robert Robel, KSU Division of Biology, was instrumental in bringing the Unit to Kansas State.
 Congressional approval of the Kansas Unit was passed with the assistance of Kansas Senators Bob Dole and Nancy Kassebaum.

 Dr. Timothy R. Modde was appointed as the first Unit Leader of the Kansas Coop Unit.
 Ms. Joyce Brite was hired as support staff.
 The Unit was located on the second floor of Leasure Hall in rooms formerly used as labs by the Division of Biology.